cashapp/pranadb/docs/usermanual.md

   same `cluster-id`
   or different clusters can interfere with each other.
 Different clusters must have different values for `cluster-id`.
   It must be a positive integer.
-* `raft-addresses` - The nodes in the PranaDB cluster use Raft groups for various purposes such as replicating writes for reliability.
+* `raft-listen-addresses` - The nodes in the PranaDB cluster use Raft groups for various purposes such as replicating writes for reliability.
 This parameter must contain a list of addresses (host:port) for each node in the PranaDB cluster.
 The address for node `i` must be at index
   `i` in the list.
 These addresses need to be accessible from each PranaDB node but don't need to be accessible from elsewhere.
-* `notif-listen-addresses` - Each PranaDB broadcasts notifications to other nodes for internal use.
-These addresses define the addresses at which each node listens for notifications.
+* `remoting-listen-addresses` - Each PranaDB broadcasts cluster messages to other nodes for internal use.
+These addresses define the addresses at which each node listens for messages.
 This parameter must contain a list of addresses ( host:port) for each node in the PranaDB cluster.
 The address for node `i` must be at index `i` in the list.
 These addresses need to be accessible from each PranaDB node but don't need to be accessible from elsewhere.